What will happen to my ILF Scotland Award during Covid-19?

 I don’t want my PAs coming in to support me because of COVID-19.
 What should I do?

 ILF Scotland will continue to pay your full award so you can, if you wish, continue pay your PA their wages.
-We can, if required, backdate this arrangement to 1st March 2020 for a period of up to 4 months.
+We can, if required, backdate this arrangement to 1st March 2020 until 30th September 2020.

 Can I ask my PA to help me in different ways?